eddiealbert/BeingSpecial/README.md

 # BeingSpecial
 A prototype website built using the MEAN Stack for the owner of Being Special NYC.
 The site provides users with the ability to add or delete products.
+To run this you must have Node.js installed along with MongoDB.
+Once you do that you must go to the directory where this project is located.
+In the command line you have to 'npm update' and 'bower update' to get all of the necessary dependencies.
+You can then type 'node server.js' to run this application.